Gun background checks smash records amid coronavirus fears

 Gun background checks have spiked to record numbers in the past month amid concerns about safety during the coronavirus crisis

-Background checks required to buy firearms have spiked to record numbers in the past month, fueled by a run on guns from Americans panicked about their safety during the coronavirus crisis.
+Background checks required to buy firearms have spiked to record numbers in the past month, fueled by a run on guns from Americans worried about their safety during the coronavirus crisis.

-According to figures from the FBI, there were 3.7 million background checks done in March — the most for a single month since the system began in 1998.
+According to figures from the FBI, 3.7 million background checks were done in March — the most for a single month since the system began in 1998.
 It eclipsed the previous record, set in December 2015, when 3.3 million checks were conducted.

 The rush has inflamed tensions between Second Amendment advocates and gun control supporters.
 Pro-gun groups say the long lines seen at gun stores affirm a widespread belief about the right to bear arms.
 Opponents contend that adding firearms into stressed-out households filled with people cooped up during lockdown orders will lead to increased levels of domestic violence and suicides.